giantmolecules/photon-control/README.md

 control.css: styling for the control.php page

-control.php: The control page.
+control.html: The control page.
 Contains a text field for arguments to send to the photon.
 Button calls functions named RUN and STOP by POSTing to the proxy.php script

 proxy.php: PHP script that cURLs requests to the devices in the DEVICE_ID array contained by access.php.
 It also posts the arguments supplied in the input field in control.php